elie29/store/README.md

 }
 ```

 Now BasicStore could be injected in any service or container.
-It could also possible to create just an instance to be shared across the application.
+It is also possible to :

+1. create an instance of the store in order to be shared across the application.
+2. create for each module its own instance of store.

+Store instances are isolated and does not share any data between them.

 ### Store Management in Angular Service